Schizophrenia

 Etiology and Pathophysiology

-• Stems from a complex interaction between genetic and environmental factors
+• A complex interaction between genetic and environmental factors

-• Overstimulation of mesolimbic dopamine D2 receptors, deficient prefrontal dopamine, and aberrant prefrontal glutamate (NMDA) activity results in perceptual disturbances, disordered thought process, and cognitive impairments.
+• Overstimulation of mesolimbic dopamine D2 receptors, deficient prefrontal dopamine, and aberrant prefrontal glutamate (NMDA) activity result in perceptual disturbances, disordered thought process, and cognitive impairments.

 Genetics